fact-project/photon_stream/README.md

 ```
 A list of pixels in ```CHID``` to indicate that the corresponding pixel had an saturated analog time line out of the raw DRS4 chip.
 The maximim number of saturated pixels is ```100```, as the event is skipped then anyhow.
 Usually this list is empty.
 Such saturations happen not only for ultra high energy air showers, but also when the DRS4 calibration was not possible or is broken elseway.

-# Storage: phs binary format
+# Dedicated binary format
 The ```phs``` format is a binary format with exactly the same content as the Json-Lines ```phs.jsonl``` format.
-The binary format is about ```15%``` to ```35%``` smaller than the Json-Lines and allows much higher read speeds.
 There is no run header of footer.
 This is just a list of events.
-Each event hat its full ID.
 Binary run files are named ```YYYYmmnn_RRR.phs.gz```.

 The content of the differnt event types is as follows: